Brooklyn Mirador

 In 1850 Olmsted traveled to Europe to visit public gardens.
 He published Walks and Talks of an American Farmer in England in 1852.

 In 1851, The New York Times was established as the New York Daily Times.
-The paper commissioned the 30-year old Olmsted to travel through the American South and Texas from 1852 to 1857.
+The paper commissioned the 30-year old Olmsted to travel through the American South and Texas beginning in 1852.
 His dispatches were also published in book form as 'A Journey in the Seaboard Slave States' (1856), 'A Journey Through Texas' (1857) and 'A Journey in the Back Country' (1860).
-These were reprinted and revised as 'Journeys and Explorations in the Cotton Kingdom' in 1861, during the first six months of the Civil War, helping inform and strengthen antislavery sentiment in New England.
+These were reprinted and revised as 'Journeys and Explorations in the Cotton Kingdom of America' in 1861, during the first six months of the Civil War, helping inform and strengthen antislavery sentiment in New England and Union support in Europe..

-From 1857 to mid-1861, Vaux and Olmsted were the architects of Central Park.
+From 1857 to mid-1863, Vaux and Olmsted were the architects of Central Park.

 Dec 20, 1860 - South Carolina secedes from the Union.